libass/libass-tests/README.md

 There are two types of tests:

 ## Regression Tests
-Those tests compare the rasterized output with a known-good sample, reporting deviations.
+Those tests compare the rasterized output with a known good sample, reporting deviations.
+Does not use system font providers.

+Reference samples are produced on amd64 using SSE-math (`float`: 32bit, `double`: 64bit), if run on a platform with different floating point precision, some test will show slight deviations, but should notrmally still pass with `GOOD` anyway.
+If the floating point precision matches all tests should pass as `SAME` without any deviations.

 ## Crash Tests
 Intended to feed libass various scripts with all kind of different inputs who